 |Best for ATV||Kolpin Stronghold Gun Boot and Auto Latch Mount||SEE IT||

 This hard plastic case has removable padded liner and can fit on long gun up to 52 inches.
 It weighs 15 pounds.

 The outside of the case is made of water-resistant nylon, and it has both a carry handle and a detachable shoulder strap.

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 The best rifle case protects your rifle from bumps and bangs that can not only damage the finish, but also knock a scope out of alignment, or even worse, possibly cost you a trophy.
 You’ll need to protect your rifle every step of the way when you take the trip of a lifetime.
 You might need to fly to a destination, then transport the rifle in a soft case on arrival.
 Rifle cases are generally divided into hard and soft models.
 Hard cases provide better protection and hard, locking cases are required if you want to fly with a gun or take it on a train.
 Soft cases trade protection for lighter weight and packability.
 Soft cases are good for road trips and flights on bush planes where space is at a premium.

 While most modern synthetic-stocked rifles are nearly indestructible, a case still has to protect your scope and keep it properly aligned so the rifle shoots straight when it’s time to take the shot.
 It’s not a good idea to economize too much when you choose a case, especially a hard case.
 Lots of cases are TSA-approved, but that only means they lock and have hard sides.
 It’s not a rating of quality or durability so shop wisely.
-Look for soft cases that will hold up, and that have linings that won’t snag on iron sights and wear out prematurely.

 - Exterior: Tough polymer outer shell